jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_04_LOGICAL_IMPLICATION.md

         return True
     ```
     the tests still pass
-- in the earlier examples we replaced the equality tests with implied condition statements, let's try it here
+- in the earlier examples we replaced the equality tests with implied condition statements
     ```python
     def logical_implication(p, q):
         if p and not q: